Philosophy of Training

 3. Groups: Interns lead a semi-structured, support and/or therapy group with senior staff or fellows during the fall and spring semesters.
 This involves a minimum weekly commitment of one and one-half hours.

-4. Crisis Intervention: Interns observe senior staff during urgent care appointments for the first few weeks of the fall term and eventually join the rotation with staff back‑up.
-Starting in the spring semester, in rotation with staff, interns serve as back-up consultants with back up from senior staff for clinicians employed by ProtoCall, our after-hours service provider.
+4. Crisis Intervention: Interns are included in the rotation for urgent care appointments and cover approximately three hours per week.
+In rotation with staff, interns will serve as back-up consultants with back up from senior staff for clinicians employed by ProtoCall, our after-hours service provider.

 5. Outreach and Consultation: Each semester interns develop and present several workshops for campus offices or classes.
 In addition, interns negotiate a year-long consultative relationship with at least one campus agency and design and implement a consultation project with a segment of the campus population.
 Interns spend considerable time during the summer months completing their consultation projects.

-6. Testing and Assessment: Interns engage in practical and training activities on the use of assessment inventories in a counseling center environment.
+6. Testing and Assessment: Interns engage in practical and training activities on the use of different self-report measures and a focused battery assessment for ADHD.

 7. Peer Supervision: Interns are trained and supervised in a model of peer supervision that includes didactic seminars and supervision of supervision.